University of Pennsylvania: Comedy organizations

-Mask and Wig, a club founded in 1889, is the oldest all-male musical comedy troupe in the country.
-Bloomers comedy group, founded in 1978, was the "... nation's first collegiate all-women musical and sketch comedy troupe..." and now accepts all persons from under-represented gender identities who perform comedy.
+Mask and Wig, a club founded in 1889, was (until fall of 2021) the oldest all-male musical comedy troupe in the country.
+In 2021 the club voted to become gender-inclusive, with auditions open to all undergraduates: male, female, and non-binary.

+Bloomers comedy group, founded in 1978, is the .".. nation's first collegiate all-women musical and sketch comedy troupe...."